samsch/samuelscheiderich.com/source/_posts/2019-07-23-effects-are-not-lifecycles.md

 ```
 This code *works*.
 It's the most naive approach given our concept of what we *want*, but it works perfectly fine.

-> Arguably, there are more naive approaches, but we're making the assuming here that we already know *how* hooks work, so we aren't taking into consideration putting the `useEffect()` inside the condition, since that is a known error.
+> Arguably, there are more naive approaches, but we're making the assumption here that we already know *how* hooks work, so we aren't taking into consideration putting the `useEffect()` inside the condition, since that is a known error.

 Let's compare that to what the code looks like if you emulate `componentDidMount` using `[]` as a second argument.
 ```jsx